(Dis)Proving Spectre Security with Speculation-Passing Style: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Speculation-Passing Style is a program transformation that can be used for speculative constant-time analysis to constant-time analysis.
-It applies to Spectre v1 and v4 vulnerabilities, both in baseline and fine-grained leakage models.
+It applies to Spectre-v1 and -v4 vulnerabilities, both in baseline and fine-grained leakage models.
 SPS allows, without loss of precision, to verify SCT using preexisting approaches based on deductive verification, symbolic execution and tainting.
-We demonstrate the viability of this approach using the EasyCrypt proof assistant, the \binsecrel{} relational symbolic execution engine, the \ctgrind{} dynamic taint analyzer.
+We demonstrate the viability of this approach using the \easycrypt{} proof assistant, the \binsecrel{} relational symbolic execution engine, the \ctgrind{} dynamic taint analyzer.

 An important benefit of SPS is that it empowers users to verify their code in situations for which no verification tool is readily available for a concrete task at hand.
-Potential scenarios of interest include hardware-software contracts~\cite{DBLP:conf/sp/GuarnieriKRV21}, and in particular contracts for future micro-architectures~\cite{DBLP:conf/isca/VicarteSNT0KF21,DBLP:conf/ccs/BartheBCCGGRSWY24}.
-We plan to consider these scenarios in future work.
+Potential scenarios of interest include hardware-software contracts~\cite{DBLP:conf/sp/GuarnieriKRV21}, and in particular contracts for future microarchitectures~\cite{DBLP:conf/isca/VicarteSNT0KF21,DBLP:conf/ccs/BartheBCCGGRSWY24}.
+We could also implement SPS at assembly level and combine it with \ctgrind{}, which may allow analyzing real-world libraries protected with LLVM SLH\@.
+An alternative approach is to implement SPS at the LLVM IR and combine it with CT-LLVM~\cite{DBLP:journals/iacr/ZhangB25}.
+However, as the SLH pass is in the backend of the LLVM compiler, this approach requires moving the SLH protection pass from the backend to the IR level, and taking care of the unintended leakages introduced by the backend.
+We leave these directions for future work.

-\begin{acks} We are grateful to Benjamin Grégoire for many useful discussions on this work.
+\begin{acks} We thank the reviewers for their time and insightful feedback.
+We are grateful to Benjamin Grégoire for many useful discussions on this work.
 This research was supported by the \grantsponsor{ DFG }{ \textit{Deutsche Forschungsgemeinschaft} (DFG, German research Foundation) }{} as part of the Excellence Strategy of the German Federal and State Governments -- \grantnum{DFG}{EXC 2092 CASA - 390781972}. \end{acks}